** Bio updated for 2022

 ** TREASURER and CHAIR, FAO HERITAGE PENTAGON EXHIBIT

-Jeffrey S. Hoffmann, USAFR (Ret.), China/Russia/Middle East FAO
+Jeffrey S. Hoffmann, USAFR (Ret.) and Civilian, China/Europe-Russia/Middle East FAO

 EDITOR IN CHIEF, FAOA Journal of International Affairs

 Graham has served on the FAOA Board of Governors since 2010 in various roles including Webmaster, Secretary, Treasurer, and currently as Journal Editor in Chief.
 Graham’s last active duty FAO assignment was as a Liaison Officer supporting US military deployed to UN Peacekeeping missions in Israel, Jordan, Egypt, and Iraq.
 He previously served as a Surface Warfare Officer aboard the USS Reuben James (FFG 57) out of Pearl Harbor, deploying in support of OIF and OEF.
 He also served as Assistant Dean of Students at the Naval War College in Newport, Rhode Island.
 After selection as a Naval Foreign Area Officer, he studied Arabic at DLI and while in Monterey, he became webmaster for the Foreign Area Officer Association of Monterey.
 He is co-author and co-editor of the book, "In the Shadow of Greatness" which was on the Navy's official reading list and praised by Tom Brokaw as a "must read for all Americans".
 Graham is currently the Senior Policy Adviser for Culture Training as a defense contractor with the Defense Language and National Security Education Office (DLNSEO) and is also the CEO of The Intelligence Community Inc., a social network of more than 100,000 defense and intelligence professionals.
 Graham resides in the National Capital Area.

 ** CONTENT EDITOR OF THE FAO ASSOCIATION JOURNAL